 “Hurrah!” the nearsighted prince shouted.
 “I have found my bride!”

-Cindy received her thousand pounds of gold bonus, bought a cute little cottage on the edge of the kingdom, and lived happily ever after with her animal friends.
+Cindy received her thousand pounds of gold, bought a cute cottage on the edge of the kingdom, and lived happily ever after with her animal friends.
+Mostly, they all went barefoot.